 Occupational health reports are vital pieces of information that help employers manage long-term absence and provide support to sick or disabled employees.
 An occupational health report provides information about an employee’s medical status and their ability to return to work, in some cases with adjustments.
 They can also be used in the event of a disability discrimination claim.
 However, while some employers may rely solely on these reports should a claim be made against them, this may not be the right course of action.

-When dealing with employee absences we always recommend seeking advice from an occupational health specialist.
-The occupational health specialist can review the person in more detail than you as an employer can.
-They can see the employee’s medical records, and their knowledge and experience will help provide guidance on what you could do to help the person return to work.
+When dealing with employee absences, we always recommend seeking advice from an occupational health specialist who will provide you with an occupational health report.
+The occupational health specialist can review the person in more detail than you as the employer can – they can see the employee’s medical records, and their knowledge and experience will help provide guidance on what you could do to help the person return to work.

-When requesting a report from an occupational health provider, you will always be told whether the employee’s illness is likely to be a disability under the Equality Act 2010.
+A report from an occupational health provider will always tell you whether the employee’s illness will likely be a disability under the Equality Act 2010.
 Often this view is then relied on by employers, but should it be?

-The tribunal has reviewed this point in the case of Kelly v Royal Mail Group Ltd. The employee was absent after carpal tunnel syndrome treatment and triggered the absence management process which resulted in dismissal.
+The tribunal has reviewed this point in the case of Kelly v Royal Mail Group Ltd. The employee was absent after carpal tunnel syndrome treatment which triggered the absence management process resulting in their dismissal.
 The employee brought a claim for discrimination arising from disability.

-We often advise employers where the employee does not or will not provide any further evidence.
+We often advise employers in circumstances where the employee does not or will not provide any further evidence.
 Many have refused to provide access to medical records too.
-In this instance I would advise the company to inform the employee it is in their best interests to release this as without any further evidence the company will make decisions based on the evidence that is available to them.
+In this instance, I would advise the company to inform the employee that it is in their best interests to release this.
+Without any further evidence, the company will make decisions based on the evidence that is available to them.

 The Kelly case now further supports this view where in the absence of any other evidence, the employer can rely on the occupational health report and make relevant decisions.

-For advice on any employment matter, contact Laura Franklin on 01782 205000 or email email@example.com.
+For advice on any employment matter, including occupational health reports, contact Laura Franklin on 01782 205000 or email email@example.com.
 Alternatively, you can find out more about our employment law.